 You can also add WMTS layers to Scene Viewer from My Content or from the Gallery.

 Secure OGC services

 OGC WFS, WMS, and WMTS services secured with web-tier authentication, such as Integrated Windows Authentication (IWA), a public key infrastructure (PKI), Basic, or Digest access authentication, are supported.
 OGC WFS, WMS, and WMTS services secured with token-based authentication are not supported.
 Configure support for OGC services secured with web-tier authentication by adding the server hosting the services to your organization’s list of trusted servers.
 The server must support Cross-Origin Resource Sharing (CORS); otherwise, layers hosted on the server will not function as expected in ArcGIS Online.
 Additionally, CORS must be configured to allow the specific domains that will be used to communicate with the server, such as your ArcGIS Online organization domain.
-If you will access the secure OGC service with Internet Explorer, you may need to add the domain of your organization’s trusted servers to your browser’s trusted sites list.

 Once you've added the server to the list of trusted servers, you can add your OGC services to Map Viewer or as an item.
 If authentication is necessary, users adding or viewing secured OGC layers will be prompted to enter their credentials.

 The following are the current limitations of using OGC layers in Map Viewer:

 - You cannot edit features, add token-based secure OGC layers, or add internal OGC layers.